logoraz/guixos-sway/README.md

 Also, you will need to edit the following Home modules with your specific
 information:

-  - `./config/home/guixos-home.scm` => home-bash-configuration
+  - `./config/home/guixos-home.scm` => `home-bash-configuration`
   - `/.config/home/services/environment.scm` => `home-env-vars-config-gexp`
   - `/.config/home/services/xdg-files.scm` => `%home-path`

-Note: I am currently working to generalize this to replace user-specific strings with variables that can be set in one global place to faciliate the installation.
+Note: I am currently working to generalize this to replace user-specific strings with variables that can be set in one global place to better faciliate the installation.

 Now we are ready to install GuixOS "Sway Train":